rockettheme/docs/Docs/phpbb/styles/voxel/INDEX.md

 Introduction
 -----

-Voxel, the June 2012 phpBB3 club style release, is a magazine orientated design.
+Voxel, the June 2012 phpBB club style release, is a magazine orientated design.
 Its elegant and engaging style provides a rich back-drop to your site content.
 Feature packed layout provides a powerful mechanism to easily show content, in a dynamic fashion.

 ![][style]